 There are two songs that I'm reminded of; I want to share a line from each.

--"On The Other Side Of Time” sung by Gordon Mote on the Don’t Let Me Miss the Glory album.
+“It’s hard to understand what we can’t clearly see, but Heaven will reveal life’s mysteries.”-"On The Other Side Of Time” sung by Gordon Mote on the Don’t Let Me Miss the Glory album.

 "… to see everyone through Heaven’s eyes …"– “This Life” sung by Gordon Mote on the Don’t Let Me Miss the Glory album.